Point State Park: Renovations

 Sections of the park had fallen into disuse since it was established in the summer of 1974.
 The homeless had used the trenches surrounding the foundations of the remains of Fort Pitt as a temporary shelter for years.
 Graffiti on the structures of the park had become a major problem.
 Sections of the park were littered with fence posts, cut logs, plastic drums, and rolled up snow drift fencing.
 The walkways were cracked and beginning to fall apart.
 The restoration project aimed to reestablish the park as a recreational destination.

 Plans for the 2006 improvements to the park included installing new pumps and pipes in the fountain, establishing a seating area around the fountain and a wading area for children, restoring the river walk with steps that lead into the river, building kiosks for information and concessions, renovating the rest rooms, water taxi landings and surrounding docks, and installing wireless internet access hubs.

 These plans were not put into place without some controversy.
-On January 25, 2007, 13 members of two local labor unions were arrested for blocking access by contractors to the work sites at the remnants of Fort Pitt.
-The unions were protesting the use of four nonrepresented workers by the contractor.
+On January 25, 2007, thirteen members of two local labor unions were arrested for blocking access by contractors to the work sites at the remnants of Fort Pitt.
+The unions were protesting the use of four non-represented workers by the contractor.
 In addition, advocates for historical preservation disagreed with the decision to bury the remnants of the fort's walls, which could damage the bricks and remove the walls from public access.

 Point State Park was reopened to the public in the spring of 2008.
 The renovation process took a year and a half to complete.

+In late 2025 both the state and city funded more improvements and upgrades to the park, including fixing leaks and funding new fountain controllers, walkway and utility repairs, lightning and landscaping updating.